NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Juggler Dedication.md

 **Prerequisites** Dexterity +2
 * * *
 You become trained in Performance; if you were already trained in Performance, you instead become trained in a skill of your choice.
-You also gain the [[Feats/Juggle|Juggle]] skill feat, even if you don't meet its prerequisites.
+You also gain the [[Juggle|Juggle]] skill feat, even if you don't meet its prerequisites.

 **Special** You cannot select another dedication feat until you have gained one other feat from the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.bQeLZt29NnHEn6fh|Juggler]] archetype.